T0413823-Yelizaveta/Yelizaveta-Assignment/plot.md

 (Here’s my chance!) — Belle thought.

 When Tom walked to the door to shoo away the unexpected visitor, Belle burst out of the closet and struck him on the head with the bottle.

+(Puzzle: Anagram on the Code Lock

+Scene:

+When Belle tries to leave Tom’s apartment, she finds the door locked with a code lock.
+A clue is written on the lock:

+"My favorite game  is “PART”.
+Only it has to be played backwards."

+Solution:

+The answer is: TRAP.
+The player must enter this word to unlock the door.

+Gameplay Mechanics:

+If the player enters the correct answer, the story continues.
+If they fail...

+Outcome:

+Correct Answer:

+The story continues as Belle successfully opens the door.

+Incorrect Answer:

+The text appears: "The lock remains closed, and brute force won’t work."
+Belle exclaims: "Why can’t I open this stupid door at a time like this?!"
+She turns around, screams:)

+"Ah!"

+The screen fades to black.
+GAME OVER.)

  She dashed out of the apartment and saw Jack standing by the door.

 — Jack, please help me!
 I’m too scared to go home alone, — she blurted out.

 Jack nodded and took her to his apartment.

 **The screen fades to black.
 Text appears: GAME OVER.**

-**Puzzle:**
-After Belle notices a lighter on the nightstand in her apartment, she decides to take a closer look.
-On one side of the lighter, there’s an unusual sentence engraved:
-*"Thick fOg Masked the entire land."*

-**Gameplay Mechanics:**
-The player is prompted to examine the sentence and answer the question: **[What could this sentence mean?
-Enter your guess below.]**

-**Solution:**
-The capital letters spell the name: **TOM.** The player must enter "TOM" (any case, e.g., "tom" or "Tom").

-**Outcome:**

-* **Correct Answer:**
-  The text appears: *"Achievement Unlocked: You discovered whose lighter it is."*
-  The player gains +10% survival chance, and Belle begins to suspect that Tom left this intentionally.
-* **Incorrect Answer:**
-  The text appears: *"That doesn’t seem right."* The story continues.

----

-**Additional Puzzle: Hidden Compartment in the Closet** **Scene:**
-While in Tom’s apartment, Belle notices a hidden compartment in his closet.
-To unlock it, she must solve a number-based riddle engraved on the compartment:
-*"The day I met her."*

-**Solution:**
-The answer is: *14.02.2014* (Valentine’s Day).

-**Outcome:**

-* **Correct Answer:**
-  The text appears: *"[Correct Answer]"* The compartment opens, and inside, Belle finds an important item: **Tom’s diary,** which details his thoughts about her.
-* **Incorrect Answer:**
-  The compartment remains locked, and Belle finds nothing.

----

-**Puzzle: Anagram on the Code Lock**
-**Scene:**
-When Belle tries to leave Tom’s apartment, she finds the door locked with a code lock.
-A clue is written on the lock:
-*"My favorite game PART.
-Only it has to be played backwards."*

-**Solution:**
-The answer is: **TRAP.** The player must enter this word to unlock the door.

-**Gameplay Mechanics:**
-If the player enters the correct answer, the story continues.
-If they fail...

-**Outcome:**

-* **Correct Answer:**
-  The story continues as Belle successfully opens the door.
-* **Incorrect Answer:**
-  The text appears: *"The lock remains closed, and brute force won’t work."* Belle exclaims: *"Why can’t I open this stupid door at a time like this?!"* She turns around, screams:
-  *"Ah!"*
-  **The screen fades to black.
-GAME OVER.**